vmware-archive/node-examples/authenticate/README.md

 })
 ```

-The full configuration with the username and password added.
+The full configuration with the username and password added:

 ```javascript
 cacheFactory = gemfire.createCacheFactory()